12 Questions to Ask Real Estate Agents Before You Hire Them

 If their numbers seem to good to be true, or come in lower than you would expect… ask them to show you the comps and explain the reasoning behind the figures they are presenting.

-A good real estate agent will have prepared a detailed CMA (Cost Market Analysis) before disclosing what they think the value of your listing will be.
+A good real estate agent will have prepared a detailed CMA (Comparable Market Analysis) before disclosing what they think the value of your listing will be.